 Other local organizations like the Salvation Army raise funds to provide basic services to those in need throughout the city.

-“Donations received in the Red Kettles make a huge difference in the lives of many,” said Alexandria Salvation Army board Chairman Walter Clarke.
+“Donations received during the Red Kettle Campaign make a huge difference in the lives of many,” said Alexandria Salvation Army board Chairman Walter Clarke.
 “It does not matter how small or large your donation — it is greatly appreciated.”

 Citing a 15 percent increase in need for services, the Salvation Army is asking donors to consider additional giving when contributing to this year’s Red Kettle campaign.

 “I encourage everyone to consider additional giving this year to help us respond to the increase in need in our community,” Clarke said.
 “Your donation will support services including the Emergency Disaster Services mobilizing canteens, which feed and hydrate first responders and survivors during disasters, and many other programs which are all made possible because of your generous donations.”

 For most charities, 50 percent of donations are made between Thanksgiving and Christmas but not every household always has funds to contribute.
 In lieu of a financial donation, the gift of time and service is just as valuable.

 Neighborhood churches and religious organizations give out turkeys or serve meals on Thanksgiving.
 Christ House, Christ Church and Meade Memorial all provide meal programs and can use volunteers this time of year.